This post may contain affiliate links. Please read my disclosure for more information.

 Step #1: Save Money for a Down Payment on a house

-One of the first steps to buying a house is making sure you have a down payment.
+One of the first steps to buying a house is making sure you have a save up enough money for a down payment.

 You can’t purchase a house unless you have enough cash for the down payment and closing costs.